The Outer Worlds 2 and everything you need to know about Obsidian's new RPG

 (Image credit: Xbox Game Studios)

-With a suite of improvements for aiming, reloading, and sound effects, the Direct also confirmed throwables will be introduced for the first time, with the likes of smoke grenades, distraction devices, and science grenades that can levitate enemies.
+Gunplay has been improved in "every way" for The Outer Worlds 2, Obsidian has revealed it did a full breakdown of Destiny" and got advice from the Halo team to make it feel even better this time around.
+There's a suite of improvements for aiming, reloading, and sound effects and throwables have been introduced for the first time, with the likes of smoke grenades, distraction devices, and science grenades that can levitate enemies.

-New weapon types will be in the game, too, with a roster of inventive and wonderfully weird guns and melee weapons to wield in the sci-fi corporate-run universe.
-Various examples were given for some of the unique weapons we'll get to mess around - you can find the full list of new weapons confirmed so far below:
+New weapon types are in the game, too, with a roster of inventive and wonderfully weird guns and melee weapons to wield in the sci-fi corporate-run universe.
+Various examples were given for some of the unique weapons we'll get to mess around.
+Here's a taster of what you can expect:

 • The Boarst Blaster - A big gun that fires out tumors that explode like grenades or be consumed for additional health